 Thanks for visiting my site.
 So who am I?
-These days I’m a mid 40s middle manager working in Local Government and living in Hastings; a seaside town in the South East of England (the town is also known for a big fight almost 1,000 years ago).
+These days I’m a 50 something ICT Advisor for the Department for Education, living in Teesdale in the North Pennines having moved here from Hastings; a seaside town in the South East of England (the town is also known for a big fight almost 1,000 years ago).
 Before moving here I grew up in Wiltshire.
 I did a degree in Archaeology and spent a number of years working all over the UK before venturing into the crazy world of I.T.

 As a child and through my teens cycling had always been a large part of my life.
 I grew up in a remote village so cycling was the best way to get into the bright lights of Warminster and beyond.
 Since learning to drive and going to University I had drifted on and off of the bike prior to taking it back up in 2013.
 I had soon regained the cycling bug, invested in a new Ridgeback World Tour bike, and in 2014 set off on my first cycle tour; from London to Paris.